 Question: How can we keep a broad enough scope in our marine spatial planning to avoid unnecessary future restrictions on clean energy uses while still maintaining a precautionary approach?

 E.g., Member in working group brought up forest management plans and how overplanning uses for each section of the forest resulted in a bottle neck for industry, and for environmental protections

+There are likely some “yes” areas from a viewshed perspective, but they may be qualified by the spacing and orientation of arrays. (see Copenhagen example of curvilinear design)

 4. Opportunity: Start with aspects of existing marine spatial planning frameworks appropriate for the perspectives, objectives and priorities of Oregon.
 Existing frameworks include A) Part 5 of the Territorial Sea Plan, B) the NCCOS model used for the Oregon Wind Energy Areas, and C) the newer information from NREL and USDOE on transmission.
 Modify these frameworks and expand them with new datasets, new standards based on the more clearly defined technology specifications for FOSW, and the consideration of onshore infrastructure and transmission.